 Misunderstanding risk is fatal when it comes to saving.
 Risk isn’t just about losing money; it’s also about not having enough when you come to retire, with not taking enough risk potentially making that a very real prospect.
 Owing to their long time horizon, most millennials have a fairly high risk tolerance when it comes to their pension.
 They have plenty of time to recoup any losses they may incur.

 The standard default pension scheme will be a balanced portfolio of 60% equities (higher return, but riskier) and 40% bonds (lower return, but safer).
 If you use the general rule of thumb that 120 minus your age is the amount you should have in equities, this is an inappropriate asset allocation for millennials, and could mean they are missing out on big returns.
-For example, for a young millennial such as myself, according to this rule, 94% of my pension should be in equities, a long way off from the allocation in a standard default fund.
+For example, for a millennial in their mid-20s, according to this rule, around 95% of their pension should be in equities, a long way off from the allocation in a standard default fund.

 “I’ve had a permanent item on my to-do list to transfer my pension to my new company’s scheme, but it feels like a massive admin struggle.”

-In a world where I can track my current account, credit card and ISAs via apps on my smartphone, it seems crazy that I can’t do the same for my pension.
+In a world where we can track current accounts, credit cards and ISAs via smartphone apps, it seems crazy that we can’t do the same for our pensions.

 Life trajectories don’t necessarily follow the same traditional path they have in the past either.
 Millennials tend to work at one firm for a far shorter period than previous generations, and, knowing they are set to work for longer than their parents, many are taking career breaks to go back to education or to travel.
 This all makes for very difficult admin in the inflexible, non-transparent world of DC pensions.